mindcat/dragonfly-neuro/README.md

 Recent literature has become unusually interested in the mind of the common dragonfly.
 The dragonfly is a carnivorous insect that hunts and eats smaller insects.
 Zoological studies indicate that dragonflies catch approximately 95% of the prey they seek in the air - a remarkable success rate.
 This success rate is enabled by their speed and maneuverability, but also their impressive ability to chase prey on an intercepting trajectory, accurately predicting prey trajectory.
 Notably, they react to alterations in their prey's trajectory within 30-50 ms, demonstrating that a maximum of 3 layers of neurons is required for the dragonfly to make motor decisions while predicting the path of their prey.

+Anti-ballistic missile systems have long relied on complex, computationally expensive, mathematics to intercept flying projectiles.
+These missile systems, while advanced, require enormous resources to fire and then to apply advanced position correction algorithms on scarce integrated systems hardware.

 Drone interception is a more appropriate analogy to dragonfly interception.
 Unmanned Aerial Vehicles (UAVs) are rapidly advancing for a wide variety of applications.
 There is excellent potential for new, fast, power-efficient UAVs utilizing bioinspired, neuromorphic hardware systems.

 Applications extend beyond these examples; modern camera drones rely heavily on machine vision for tracking subjects, a computationally expensive effort that is consequential for battery-powered, range-limited consumer drones.